TheMechanicB7200/Project_IronMan/README.md

 So join us.
 Support us.
 Help us turn fiction into fact.
 Because deep down, we all want to be a hero… don’t we?

-P.S. the  JARVIScore is not jarvis its a decoy
+P.S. the  JARVIScore.py is not JARVIS its a decoy, the actual JARVIS is just named JARVIS.py

 and we need help with it so could you help donate

 Donation link:

 links for some files :